 'The song, the substance I have herewith sent you, myself, whilst the singing, to lie prostrate at her Majesty's feet till she says she will save me.
 Upon my resurrection the song shall be delivered by one of the Muses, with a ring made for a wedding ring set round with diamonds, and with a ruby like a heart placed in a coronet, with this inscription Elizabetha potest [Elizabeth has the power].
 I durst not do this before I had acquainted your Honour herewith, understanding her Majesty had appointed the masquers, which resolution hath made me the unreadier: yet, if this night I may know her Majesty's leave and your liking, I hope not to come too late, though the time be short for such a show and my preparations posted [hurried] for such a presence.
 I would desire to come in before the other masque, for I am sorrowful and solemn, and my stay shall not be long.
 I rest upon your Honour's resolution, which must be for this business tonight or not at all'.
 Endorsed 'Jan 1594', i.e. 1595.
 [HT.MS 25/6].
+1595

-Jan 26, Sun Earl of Derby's marriage, at Greenwich Palace.
+Jan 26,Sun Earl of Derby's marriage, at Greenwich Palace.

 William Stanley, 6th Earl of Derby (1561-1642), married Lady Elizabeth Vere (1575-1627), a Maid of Honour, daughter of Edward de Vere, 17th Earl of Oxford.
 Both were the Queen's godchildren.
-Robert Cranmer and Nicholas Pigeon, Jewelhouse Officers, 'for the hire of a boat from the court at Greenwich to the Tower of London to convey plate against the marriage of the Earl of Derby'.
-Thomas Conway made ready at Greenwich 'with divers alterations for the Queen's Majesty against the solemnising of the Earl of Derby's marriage'.
+Robert Cranmer and Nicholas Pigeon, Jewelhouse Officers, 'for the hire of a boat from the court at Greenwich to the Tower of London to convey plate against the marriage of the Earl of Derby'.^T

+Thomas Conway made ready at Greenwich 'with divers alterations for the Queen's Majesty against the solemnising of the Earl of Derby's marriage'.^T

 'Which marriage feast was there most royally kept'.
 [Stow, Annals].
+Masque of the Nine Muses.
+John Davies wrote an Epithalamion celebrating the marriage, with speeches in verse by each Muse.

 Queen's gift to the new Countess: 'A girdle of gold containing 70 pieces set with small rubies, diamonds and pearls in twos, whereof 6 pieces without stones'.
-This gold girdle was a New Year gift to the Queen by the Earl of
+This gold girdle was a New Year gift to the Queen by the Earl of Worcester in 1594.^{NYG} [BL Add MS 5751A, f.233v].

-John Davies wrote an Epithalamion celebrating this marriage, with speeches by Nine Muses.
-Possibly this formed part of the masque referred to by Sidney.
-It is most unlikely that Cecil agreed to Arthur Throckmorton's plan, inappropriate at a wedding celebration, which could have embarrassed or even angered the Queen.
-No visit to court is noted in his Diary Dec 1592-June 1595.
-There has been speculation that Shakespeare's A Midsummer Night's Dream might have been performed by the Lord Chamberlain's Men as part of the celebrations, but a masque (as was customary at marriages) is the only entertainment referred to, and in any case the Earl of Derby had his own company of players.
+It is unlikely that Arthur Throckmorton's masque, also of Nine Muses, took place: no visit to court is noted in his Diary between December 1592 and June 1595, and he makes no reference in January 1595 to the court or the marriage.

+There has been speculation that Shakespeare's Midsummer Night's Dream might have been performed by the Lord Chamberlain's Men as part of the celebrations, but a masque (as was customary at marriages) is the only entertainment referred to, and in any case the Earl of Derby had his own company of players.